 Twitter - @CLAHRC GM

 YouTube - NIHR CLAHRC Greater Manchester

 For all media enquiries and requests for communications materials, please contact firstname.lastname@example.org or phone 0161 206 8551.

 The DIPLOMA PPI group, led by Dr Caroline Sanders, produced this engaging video as a simple way to describe the Healthier You national Diabetes Prevention Programme and the work we’re doing at the DIPLOMA team to evaluate its results.
 For more information visit our project page at https://www.clahrc-gm.nihr.ac.uk/projects/diploma-evaluation-national-nhs-diabetes-prevention-programme

-This programme focuses on enhancing quality and coordination of care and outcomes for people affected by stroke, including stroke survivors, their carers and families.
+Working in partnership with the Stroke Association to enhance the quality and coordination of care and outcomes for people affected by stroke, including stroke survivors, their carers and families.

 Enhancing the quality of care and outcomes for people with complex or chronic wounds, through working in partnership to promote evidence-based practice within NHS community services.